 Has my mood changed before or during my period?

 How has my sleep been affected leading up to my period?

 How has my cervical fluid changed throughout my cycle?

 Are my cycles regular, meaning they last about the same amount of days each cycle?

 On average a menstrual cycle is 28 days, but not all women have 28-day cycles.
 Cycle length can vary from 22 - 36 days.
 Cycles less than 21 days or more than 35 days, may be an indication something is off and you need proper evaluation from your primary care doctor.

 Let's work together

 *Disclaimer: Although I am a doctor, I may not be your doctor.
-The information contained within the pages of this site are for educational purposes only and should not to be used to treat conditions.
+The information contained within the pages of this site is for educational purposes only and should not be used to treat conditions.
 Please consult with your doctor before implementing any of the treatments, diets, supplements, etc. mentioned in this blog.*